 SOURCE: Huntington Learning Center

 Founded in 1977, Huntington is a pioneer and leader in the tutoring industry.
 For over 35 years, Huntington has provided quality instruction to hundreds of thousands of students.
 Huntington prides itself on being "Your Tutoring Solution" for students in all grades and subjects.
 They tutor in academic skills, such as reading, phonics, math and study skills; and in advanced math and science subjects ranging from algebra through calculus and general science through physics.
-They also prepare students for state and standardized entrance exams, such as high school entrance exams and the SAT and ACT.
+They also prepare students for state and standardized entrance exams, such as high school entrance exams and the SAT and ACT and provide free school tutoring to eligible schools.